gem/oq-irmt-qgis/svir/help/source/03_menu.rst

 * |icon-plot| :ref:`chap-viewer-dock`

-* |icon-manual| IRMT manual: a web browser will be opened, showing the html version of this manual
+* |icon-manual| OpenQuake IRMT manual: a web browser will be opened, showing the html version of this manual